Whitey Bulger, infamous Boston mob boss, killed in prison, multiple reports say

 The mobster was one of America’s most wanted criminals until he was captured in Santa Monica, Calif. in 2011.
 He had spent more than 16 years on the lam before his capture.

-Following his conviction, Bulger was transferred to the US Penitentiary Coleman II in Sumterville, Fla., in 2014 from another high-security facility in Arizona, according to the Boston Globe.
+Following his conviction, Bulger was transferred to the U.S. Penitentiary Coleman II in Sumterville, Fla., in 2014 from another high-security facility in Arizona, according to the Boston Globe.
 He reportedly was scrutinized for his relationship with a female psychologist.

 Bulger was being transferred to the same facility where Paul Weadick, another convicted killer from Boston, was serving a life sentence, the Boston Globe reported, citing records.

 Weadick was convicted in June for murdering Steven DiSarro, a Boston club owner, in 1993.
-The Globe reported Francis “Cadillac Frank” Salemme, a former New England mob boss himself, was involved in DiSarro’s death and was convicted in the killing and sentenced to life in prison.
+The Globe reported Francis “Cadillac Frank” Salemme, a former New England mob boss himself, was involved in DiSarro’s and was convicted in the killing and sentenced to life in prison.

 Stephen “The Rifleman” Flemmi, another former Bugler associate and FBI informant, testified during Weadick and Salemme’s trial that he walked in on DiSarro’s murder and walked out.